(with help from Jay Lewis, John Himpe, and David Livingston)

 During the first season, there was one team who did not guess a single word correctly in Bonus Lingo (and thus, won nothing); the "bonus letter" rule introduced in the 2nd season may have been added to prevent this from happening again.

-Second-season announcer Randi Thomas (only one of a handful of females to hold this position) is perhaps best known for her voice-over work on major awards shows, Hooked on Phonics ads and most recently, as the first female announcer of ABC News' long-running series "Nightline" .
+Second-season announcer Randy Thomas (only one of a handful of females to hold this position) is perhaps best known for her voice-over work on major awards shows, Hooked on Phonics ads and most recently, as the first female announcer of ABC News' long-running series "Nightline" .

 On April Fool's Day 2003 (which was noteworthy for featuring hosts of GSN's original series trading places w/one another), GSN aired a special episode of Lingo featuring the GSN original hosts, in which the team of Marc Summers and Mark L. Walberg completely shut out opponents Graham Elwood and Kennedy w/a score of 500-0 and nailed a then-record 9 words in Bonus Lingo (Todd Newton of "Whammy" also joined in as the episode's announcer/on-camera sidekick).

 For the show's 3rd season, Stacey Hayes came aboard as announcer/hostess/"Lingo Linguist", handling the announcing duties and game judgement calls.
 (The first taped episodes of the season saw her joined by Paula Cobb, but the latter had little function during the actual game, and was dropped after only 2 shows).

 To launch the show's 3rd season, a special episode featuring 4 California Gubernatorial candidates playing for charity aired Oct.
 7, 2003 (actually 2 months before the "official" season premiere), leading into a repeat of GSN's original special "Who Wants to Be Governor of CA?
 The Debating Game".

-The 3rd season concluded with a 7-episode Tournament of Champions, in which 8 winning teams from the 2nd and 3rd seasons competed for the grand prize of two 2005 Suzuki Veronas.
-For the finals episode, no Bonus Lingo round was played, replaced by a third maingame round in which the values were 75 points for each correct guess and 150 points for each "lingo".
+The third season concluded with a 7-episode Tournament of Champions, in which eight winning teams from the 2nd and 3rd seasons competed for the grand prize of two 2005 Suzuki Veronas.
+During the finals episode, no Bonus Lingo round was played, replaced by a third maingame round in which the values were 75 points for each correct guess and 150 points for each "lingo".